EduardoLopezCS/cse15l-lab-reports/LabReport1Page2.md

 Example of the command with a path to a file:

 <sup> The output is just the command printing the path to the file (same as the the given argument) because after the file **ar-sy.txt**, there is no directory or file inside of it to list.
-Although, if we were to **ls lecture1/messages/ar-sy.txt lecture1**, the command would still print the file path while in the same time, print the lecture1 contents because it's another/seprate argument.
+Although, if we were to **ls lecture1/messages/ar-sy.txt lecture1**, the command would still print the file path while in the same time, print the contents of **lecture1** because of it being another/seperate argument.
 (Errors no)
 ```
 [user@sahara ~]$ pwd
 /home